cpp-lln-lab/datalad_crash_course/README.md

 ### 🚨 Remote content 🚨

 This is because even though, the file shows up on your computer its "content" has not been downloaded on your computer.

+As one of our lab member once said:

+> `datalad install` gives you bunch of "ghost file" 👻 that have the right shape
+> but no substance.

-This is also why installing the whole dataset was so quick.
+This is also why installing the whole dataset was so quick: very little data was actually downloaded.

 To fix this issue, we must get the content from where the dataset was installed.

 ## Getting data